behreajj/CamZup/README.md

 without negative impact to your sketch, chances are you don't need this library.

 While Cam Z-Up can help with more complex sketches, it is a general purpose library.
 Its aim is to make a number of small tasks easier than in vanilla Processing.
 It will not be as effective as specialist libraries.
 For an easy mouse-controlled orbital camera with GUI support, I recommend [peasycam](https://github.com/jdf/peasycam) instead.
-Other long-standing great libraries are [HE_Mesh](https://github.com/wblut/HE_Mesh) and [ToxicLibs](https://github.com/postspectacular/toxiclibs).
+Other great libraries are [HE_Mesh](https://github.com/wblut/HE_Mesh) and [ToxicLibs](https://github.com/postspectacular/toxiclibs).

 Cam Z-Up is tested with Processing version [4.0 alpha](https://github.com/processing/processing4/releases).

 ## Getting Started

-For more complete information, please refer to the documentation included with this library in the `doc` directory.
+For more thorough information, please refer to the documentation included with this library in the `doc` directory.
+For more examples, see the `examples` directory.

 ### Installation